DerekSave/CombinationsLotus/README.md

-# CombinationsLotus
+# CombinationsLottery
-This code, generates every single combination of the lotus
+This code, generates every single combination of the lottery